juanpabloduqueo/PortfolioProject2/README.md

 # PortfolioProject2
-Implementation of HashMap class with chaining for collision resolution.
-Implementation of HashMap class with open addressing for collision resolution
+Implementation of a HashMap class with chaining for collision resolution and a HashMap class with open addressing for collision resolution